rathodr2002/Product-Management/README.md

-Sure — here’s a cleaned up and more polished version that you can paste directly into your repo’s `README.md`:

----

 # Product Management System

 A Java Spring Boot REST API for managing **Categories** and **Products**, featuring full CRUD capabilities, MySQL persistence, and role-based security.
 A simple HTML+JavaScript frontend is also included.